Madelyn is our second daughter and our Mother’s Day surprise after a pregnancy loss.

-Madelyn was a beautiful surprise that blessed me and nurtured my soul since I first discovered I was pregnant with her.
+She was a beautiful surprise that blessed me and nurtured my soul since I first discovered I was pregnant with her.

-She assumes she can do anything.
+Introducing Madelyn Wiedrick, a gal who assumes she can do anything.

-Introducing Madelyn: if I asked her to build a rocket ship, she’d head to Google, willing to please.
+If I asked her to build a rocket ship, she’d head to Google, willing to please.
 After an hour, she’d have a wrinkle above her nose and a tear in her eye, realizing that no matter how much she wants to please and how talented she is, she can’t do this today (no rocket ships, yet, but she can do almost everything else).

 She follows directions.

 Whether that’s cooking with cookbooks, listening to the ideas of her parents, estimating times of arrival, or deciding when mom should leave the house so she won’t be late.
-She’s got her math workbook finished before her siblings are awake and downstairs.
+Madelyn’s got her math workbook finished before her siblings are awake and downstairs.
 She has her daytimer filled with plans for her physics class so she doesn’t miss a beat.

-She has a zest for life.
+Madelyn has a zest for life.

 She has the work ethic of a medical resident.

-She puts her hand hard to the task and doesn’t let up until it’s completed as expected.
+When she puts her hand hard to the task and doesn’t let up until it’s completed as expected.
 Her hard work and tenacity will pay one day…maybe in dollars, definitely in reputation, and certainly in achieving what she wants.

-She is our Madelyn.
+This is our Madelyn.

 Are you considering high school for your homeschooler?